Coiin-Blockchain/nvl-independent-signer/README.md

 ## Register Independent Signer From a Command Line Interface

-* Download the newest release of the [Independent-Signer](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) script for your OS
+* Download the newest release of the [Independent-Signer](https://github.com/Coiin-Blockchain/nvl-independent-signer/releases) script for your OS, then follow the instructions below.

 <details>